A book on ethics and philosophy of values

 suivre sur twitter

-The classical subjectivism is not an anthropocentrism: in this theory, universe is deprived of all values, that is why it is a kind of nihilism, and man is the source of values; but as they are mere fictions and that man has not the power to give them to the world, there is no real anthropocentrism.
+Classical subjectivism is not anthropocentrism: it empties the universe of all value, which is why it is nihilistic, and makes man the seat of these values; but since they are fictitious and it does not confer on man the power to give them to the world, there is no real anthropocentrism.

 Likewise, the creative subjectivism, emptying universe of all values, is a nihilism.
-But in this case, man is creator of all values, and has this power, that is why it is also an anthropocentrism, in its second phase, which could be summed up as follows: “nothing has value, except man”, or even an egocentrism “nothing has value, except me”, if it is maintained that each individual gives value to what he wants.
+But it makes man the creator of all value, gives him this power, which is why its nihilism is transmuted in a second stage into an anthropocentrism, which could be defined as follows: "Nothing has value except man" or even an egocentrism ("Nothing has value except me"), if we maintain that it is each individual who gives value to what he wants.

-So the creative subjectivism is, for its part, a consistent doctrine: as it includes two moments, it is reducible neither to a simple nihilism, nor to a simple anthropocentrism.
-In fact, this doctrine consists in an original combination of nihilism and anthropocentrism by the theory of the creation of values.
+Creative subjectivism is therefore a consistent doctrine; insofar as it comprises two moments, it cannot be reduced either to simple nihilism or to simple anthropocentrism.
+In fact, it consists of the original articulation of nihilism and anthropocentrism through the theory of the creation of values.

-As we have seen, it is impossible to give values: the only meaning that this expression can have, is that man considers that this or that thing has a value, which is quite different from the gift of values as defined in this theory.
+As we have seen, it is impossible to donate values; the only meaning this expression can have is that man considers that this or that thing has a value, which is quite different from the donation of values as this doctrine understands it.

-Accordingly, subjectivism can be seen as a failure, either because it is not a consistent doctrine, either it is impossible.
+Subjectivism therefore appears to be a failure, either because it is not a consistent doctrine, or because it is impossible.

 f) Final remark about a new characteristic of nihilism

-In other words, the nihilist will be happy, but will always remind us that there is no reason for that.
-He could choose any behavior, provided that he says he could as well have chosen another quite different one.
-He is likely to enjoy the world, while recalling that world has no value at all.
+In other words, the nihilist can be happy, but will always point out that there is no reason for it.
+He can choose any attitude he likes, as long as he says he could have chosen to behave in a completely different way.
+He can "take pleasure in the world", while pointing out that world has no value at all.

-If the world is deprived of value, the wise man can only enjoy himself.
-He will enjoy his own perfection, not that of the world – a relative and subjective perfection, of course.
+If the world is devoid of value, the gaze turns inward, and the wise man can only enjoy himself.
+It is not the perfection of the world that the wise man will enjoy, but his own - relative and subjective perfection, that is.

 1. Book II, I, B, 1